galaxyproject/training-material/topics/assembly/tutorials/chloroplast-assembly/tutorial.md

 >    - *"Input BAM file": `illumina.bam`
 >    - *"Variant calling mode": `No`
 >    - *"Create changes file": `Yes`
 {: .hands_on}

 * This compares the short reads to the assembly, and creates a polished (corrected) assembly file.
 * There are two outputs: a `fasta` file and a `changes` file.
 * What is in the `changes` file?
-* Re-name the fasta output file `polished-assembly.fasta`.
+* Re-name the fasta output file `polished-assembly.fasta`
 * Find and run the tool called "Fasta statistics" on the original flye assembly and the polished version.

 > ### {% icon question %} Question
 >
-> How does the short-read Pilon-polished assembly compare to the unpolished assembly?
+> How does the polished assembly compare to the unpolished assembly?
 >
 > > ### {% icon solution %} Solution

->> This will depend on the settings, but as an example: your polished assembly might be about 10-15 Kbp longer.
+> > This will depend on the settings, but as an example: your polished assembly might be about 10-15 Kbp longer.
 Nanopore reads can have homopolymer deletions - a run of AAAA may be interpreted as AAA - so the more accurate illumina reads may correct these parts of the long-read assembly.
 In the changes file, there may be a lot of cases showing a supposed deletion (represented by a dot) being corrected to a base.
-> >
-> >
 > {: .solution}
 {: .question}

-* *Optional further steps:*
+*Optional further steps:*
 * Run a second round (or more) of Pilon polishing.
 Keep track of file naming; you will need to generate a new bam file first before each round of Pilon.
 * Run an alternative polishing tool, such as Racon.
 This uses the long reads themselves to correct the long-read (Flye) assembly.
 It would be better to run this tool on the Flye assembly before running Pilon, rather than after Pilon.